Ford pausing construction of Michigan battery plant amid contract talks with auto workers union

 The structure of the deal allows Ford to take advantage of U.S. factory tax credits in the Inflation Reduction Act.

-Earlier this year the state of Virginia dropped out of the race for the same Ford plant after Gov. Glenn Youngkin characterized the project as a “front” for the Chinese Communist Party that would raise national security concerns.
+Earlier this year Virginia dropped out of the race for the same Ford plant after Republican Gov. Glenn Youngkin characterized the project as a “front” for the Chinese Communist Party that would raise national security concerns.
 At the time Virginia had not offered an incentive package to Ford.

 Associated Press writers Joey Cappelletti in Lansing, Michigan, and David Koenig in Dallas contributed to this report.